n8ur/gnss_ftp_tools/README.md

 # Trimble NetRS GNSS Data Downloader

-This program automates the process of downloading GNSS data from Trimble NetRS/NetR8/NetR9 receivers, converting it to RINEX format, and optionally uploading it to a central server via SFTP.
+This program automates the process of downloading GNSS data from Trimble NetRS/NetR8/NetR9 and Septentrio Mosaic receivers, converting it to RINEX format, and optionally uploading it to a central server via SFTP.

 ## Features

 - Downloads GNSS data files (.T00/.T02) from Trimble NetRS/NetR8/NetR9
-  receivers
+  receivers and RINEX files directly from Sepentrio Mosaic receivers
 - Converts Trimble format to RINEX format
-- Supports both NetRS and NetR9 directory structures
 - Can download historical data or today's partial data
 - Optional SFTP upload to central server
 - Automatic disk space management